 "Discover the root cause of your unhappiness.
 The content of your personal philosophy is keeping you unhappy and stuck.
 Shift the content of your personal philosophy and your mindset and identity will immediately change and your heart will be set free."

-My passion and intention over the last seventeen years was to find a way to help individuals to free themselves from their past and start anew.
+My passion and intention over the last seventeen years were to find a way to help individuals to free themselves from their past and start anew.
 I achieved it by discovering what is keeping stuck in life.
-The content of thoughts, beliefs, values and expectations formed while growing up is what hampers growth and keeps them unhappy, unfulfilled and scared to move forward.
+The content of thoughts, beliefs, values, and expectations formed while growing up is what hampers growth and keeps them unhappy, unfulfilled and scared to move forward.

 Are you happy with yourself?

 Personal Philosophy is the theory for Human Identity

 In Psychology, personality structure is very complicated and confusing for most laypeople but also for a lot of professionals.
 I wanted to be able to answer the question that is asked of me all the time "what is stopping me from changing?"